jdleslie/fuse-faux-letterpress/README.md

 # fuse-faux-letterpress
-Faux Letterpress printing with Fiskars Fuse, see the GitHub wiki for [project notes](/wiki/)
+Faux Letterpress printing with Fiskars Fuse, see the GitHub wiki for [project notes](https://github.com/jdleslie/fuse-faux-letterpress/wiki) and to share your experiences and results.

 ## Brayer Support